efsalvarenga/CV/index.md

  _The Hague - NL (Sep 2018 - Present)_

 I am the team focal point for wells, reservoir and facilities management, delivering data science and operational research projects for deep water and unconventional oil fields.
-- Coordinated 2019's #1 & #2 projects for unconventionals technology - the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST)- with combined estimated NPV of $10m
+- Delivering 2019's #1 & #2 projects for unconventionals technology - the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST)- with combined estimated NPV of $24m
 - Conceived and currently delivering Brazil Advanced Data Analytics (BRADA) program in areas such as reservoir engineering, production allocation and wells integrity surveillance, with an estimated NPV of $20m
+- Brought $56m worth of new projects to be delivered by the team, coordinating and coaching internal and external analytics and research resources
 - Support internal & external team development through on-the-job technical and business coaching
 - Lead five junior analysts, empowering them to delivery work packages that incrementally build up complex analytics solutions, in an agile fashion
+- Unofficially supported the team leadership, in areas such as technical and career coaching, reaching a SPS score of **???**
 - Up to date with current petroleum data science tools, through SPE, academic and industry papers and self-development

 [comment]: # (Elf)